ME3Tweaks/ME3TweaksModManager/documentation/texture_overrides.md

 ![Documentation Image](images/documentation_header.png)

 **THIS DOCUMENT IS FOR UPCOMING CHANGES TO MOD MANAGER AND MAY CHANGE OR NOT MAKE IT TO RELEASE.
-TOPICS DISCUSSED MAY NOT YET BE AVAIALBLE.**
+TOPICS DISCUSSED MAY NOT YET BE AVAILABLE.**

 The M3 Texture Override (M3TO) system is a new feature included in Mod Manager 9.2 and up.
 This system significantly changes how texture modding can be achieved in Mass Effect Legendary Edition.